RishabhV28/msit_parking_hackathon/README.md

   </a></p>
 <br>
 <h4>5) Image Detection</h4>
-<p align="justify">In order to detect the cars, blob analysis is done using predefined functions in MATLAB and the number of cars is counted.
+<p align="justify">In order to detect the cars, blob analysis is done using predefined functions in pytorch using yolo and the number of cars is counted.
 </p>
 <br>
 <p align="center">